latest news ...

 Fremont Gorge near Hanksville Utah

 Yes, the light is really going now, and here I am, somewhere in the gathering dusk in the desert miles from anywhere.
 The choices weren't too complicated.
-Either I could go back about 50 miles to Richfield, turn off and head north about 40 miles to Moab, sleep in the car, or try my luck in Hanksville, a small one-horse town in the middle of the desert.
+Either I could go back about 50 miles to Richfield, turn off and head north about 40 miles to Moab, sleep in the car, or try my luck in Hanksville, a small one-horse town in the middle of the desert a few miles further on.

 Now I hate going back, or turning off.
 Particularly if it means going to the big city.
-"Onwards or upwards" is my motto.
-And I've slept in a car before (thousands of times before, in fact).
+"Onwards or upwards" isn't just the motto of Jim Dale in Carry on Columbus and it wouldn't be the first time that I have slept in a car.
+Not by a long way.

 HANKSVILLE